Skip to main content

 Grade Appeal

-Step 2: If the issue is not resolved to the student’s or the instructor’s satisfaction at Step 1, the student may appeal to the department chairperson* within 5 working days of the date indicated on the signed Grade Appeal form.
-A meeting between the student and the department chairperson will be arranged.
-The course faculty member may be invited to this meeting if the department chairperson deems it appropriate.
-The student must attend the scheduled meeting and discuss the issue of the grade appeal with the department chairperson.
-Should a student fail to attend any scheduled meeting, the appeal will be nullified, and no further action will be considered.
-The Grade Appeal form containing the decision resulting from Step 2 and the rationale, must be completed, dated, and signed by the department chairperson.
+STEP 2: If the matter is not resolved to the student's satisfaction in Step 1, the student may appeal the decision to the department chairperson* within 5 working days of the date indicated on the written response from the course faculty member.
+A meeting between the student and the department chairperson* will be arranged and the course faculty member may be invited to the meeting if the department chairperson* deems it appropriate.
+The department chairperson* will consider the information presented in the meeting, conduct a thorough review of the grade appeal packet, and provide the student with a written and dated response indicating approval or denial of the appeal.

 RELATED FORMS